-On the 11th of October, ICANN will implement the most impactful change since the adoption of DNSSEC in the root zone back in 2010: they will replace, or “roll over”, the key signing key (KSK) for the first time since the signing of the root zone eight years ago.
-While the DNSSEC protocol foresees in regular roll-overs, the reality is that not all DNS resolvers and ISPs are ready for it yet when it comes to root zone roll-overs.
+On the 11th of October, ICANN will implement the most impactful change since the adoption of DNSSEC in the root zone back in 2010:.
+They will replace, or “roll over”, the key signing key (KSK) for the first time since the signing of the root zone eight years ago.
+While the DNSSEC protocol foresees in regular roll-overs, the reality is that not all DNS resolvers and ISPs are ready yet when it comes to a root zone roll-over.
 Though the majority of all resolvers are updated correctly, some users may experience nonfunctional websites from the 11th of October.

 Why is the key roll-over so important?

-The DNSSEC technology is rapidly adopted.
+DNSSEC technology was rapidly adopted.
 For example, more than 50% of all the .nl domains is secured with DNSSEC.
-That’s not surprising, if you know that DNSSEC prevents abuse on your brand or website by making DNS hijacking (redirecting visitors to a malicious server) impossible.
+That’s not surprising.
+DNSSEC prevents abuse on your brand or website by making DNS hijacking (redirecting visitors to a malicious server) impossible.

-The KSK roll-over on the 11th of October exactly addresses this risk: by inserting a new key in the root zone, any person trying to hack the key must start over again.
+The root zone key roll-over on the 11th of October addresses exaclty this risk.
+By inserting a new key in the root zone, any person trying to hack the key must start over again.

 What will change on the 11th of October?

 At this moment, the root zone is signed with the original KSK that was published in 2010.
-Last year, in July 2017, ICANN has already published a second KSK in the root zone, but this key is not yet used to sign any zones.
-Exactly that will change in two weeks: from the 11th of October onwards the new key will be used to sign the zones.
-The old key will remain in the zone for 3 more months before it’ll be revoked.
+In July 2017, ICANN already published a second KSK in the root zone, but this key is not yet used to sign any zones.
+Exactly that is what will change in two weeks.
+From the 11th of October onwards, the new key will be used to sign the zones.
+The old key will remain in the zone for 3 more months before it will be revoked.

 The below timeline by ICANN visualises this project: